 What exactly is a “staycation”?

 According to Wikipedia, a staycation (or “stay vacation”) is defined as “a period in which an individual or family stays home and participates in leisure activities within driving distance of their home and does not require overnight accommodations".
 In other words, it’s about taking advantage of what’s right in front of you, instead of venturing afar to find it.

 The great thing is, you can’t really go wrong here.
 Some people like to scour local guides on websites like toronto.com, Ottawa Citizen and Avenue Calgary and make a list of what they’ll do each day (read: type A personalities).
 Others prefer to wake up and see where the day takes them.
 It really depends on what you’re up for and what your budget is.
-Check out this list of ideas from Forbes to get your vacation vibe flowing, minus the expensive hotels and airline tickets:
+Check out this list of ideas to get your vacation vibe flowing, minus the expensive hotels and airline tickets:

 1. Visit your local museums and galleries – see what temporary exhibits are in town.